xTool M1 Machine: Beginner’s Guide

 I’ve wanted to make an engraved cutting board for ages, but I was skeptical about the results I’d get with the xTool.
 This project won me over completely.

-You can buy a beech cutting board directly from xTool, though other brands will definitely work.
+You can buy a cutting board directly from xTool, though other brands will also work.
 I just decided to play it safe with my first attempt.

 The cutting board came with clear instructions for the material settings.
-It was just a matter of sizing my SVG files and hitting “process” to begin engraving.
+It was just a matter of sizing my SVG files and hitting “process” and the start button to begin engraving.

 We can’t wait to surprise Grandma with this engraved cutting board for her birthday!